 TEST can have the form [TEST.]
 [FIXT.], in which case VAR will be set in fixture FIXT of TEST.
 Note that this syntax is recursive on fixtures, so that a variable can be set in a fixture arbitrarily deep.
-TEST prefix refers to the test class name, not the test name, but FIXT refers to the fixture name inside the referenced test.
+TEST prefix refers to the test class name, not the test name and FIXT refers to the fixture variable name inside the referenced test, i.e., the test variable to which the fixture is bound.
+The fixture variable name is referred to as '<varname> when listing tests with the -1 and -L options.